vlang/vab/docs/docs.md

 # Package base files

-"Package base files" (also sometimes referred to as "App skeleton") is a directory containing files and a special directory tree structure that `vab` (and the Java/SDK packaging tools) use as a base for what to include in the resulting APK or AAB package file archive.
+"Package base files" (also sometimes referred to as "App skeleton") is a directory containing files and special directory tree structures that `vab` (and the Java/SDK packaging tools) use as a base for what to include in the resulting APK or AAB package file archive when compilation/building is done.

-It is usually found next in project roots next to the *executable* named "`platforms/android`".
+It is usually found in a project's root next to the *executable* named "`platforms/android`".

-Both `vab` itself and/or any *[extra commands](#extending-vab)* can have a [`plaforms/android`](https://github.com/vlang/vab/tree/master/platforms/android) directory in the root of the project the that contains files that forms the basis of the APK/AAB package being built.
+Both `vab` itself and/or any *[extra commands](#extending-vab)* can have a [`plaforms/android`](https://github.com/vlang/vab/tree/master/platforms/android) directory in the root of the project that contains files forming the basis of the APK/AAB package being built.

 The directories mostly follow the same structure and often provides different entires such as: